Protocols for Quantum Weak Coin Flipping: Approaching bias epsilon(k)=1/(4k+2)

-Another simple example is the class of $f$-assignments describing merge moves (see \Exaref{merge}).
+Another simple example is the class of $f$-assignments describing merge moves (see \cref{exa:merge}).
 We place the roots of $f$ in such a way that all points, except one, have negative weights.

-\begin{example}[Merge] For merges (see \Figref{MergeFromF}) we only get right-roots and hence, we can write them as sums of $f_{0}$-assignments and obtain the solution using \Propref{balancedf0algeb} and \Propref{unbalancedf0algeb}.
+\begin{example}[Merge] For merges (see \cref{fig:MergeFromF}) we only get right-roots and hence, we can write them as sums of $f_{0}$-assignments and obtain the solution using \cref{prop:balancedf0algeb} and \cref{prop:unbalancedf0algeb}.
 For $n$ points, the polynomial has degree $n-3$ and so $\left\langle x\right\rangle =0$, just as expected for a merge. \end{example}

 This scheme fails for moves corresponding to lower bias games.
 For instance, the main move of the bias $1/14$ game has its coordinates given by $x_{0},x_{1},x_{2},x_{3},x_{4},x_{5},x_{6}$ and the roots of $f$ are $l_{1},l_{2},r_{1},r_{2},r_{3}$ satisfying $x_{0}<l_{1}<l_{2}<x_{1}<x_{2}\dots<x_{6}<r_{1}<r_{2}<r_{3}$.
 Here, we can either consider $l_{1}$ to be a right root, in which case $l_{2}$ is a left root (i.e. a root which is not a right root).
 Or we can consider $l_{2}$ to be a right root in which case $l_{1}$ becomes a left root.
 Thus for games with bias $1/14$ and less, we must revert to \ref{lem:generalMonomialDecomposition}, which means we can not -- at least by this scheme -- avoid finding the solution to all the monomial assignments.